gogameguru/glift-go-game/readme.txt

 == Upgrade Notice ==

-= 0.5.1 =
+= 0.5.2 =
-Glift upgraded to 1.0.1.
-Fixes bracket escaping and long properties.
+Glift upgraded to 1.0.2.
+Rewrite the flattener code, and add keybindings to game-viewer.